spatialillusions/milsymbol/docs/README.md

 npm run build
 ```

-Webpack will then build milsymbol and minify the output into `/dist`.
+Rollup will then build milsymbol and minify the output into `/dist`.

 It is also possible to build an un-minified version of milsymbol by running: